 In case you’re not familiar with the phrase jobs to be done (JTBD from now on), it refers to a concept popularized in the business world by the late Clay Christensen.
 The core idea is that customers don’t buy your offerings because they want your offerings per se, but because of what “jobs” those offerings perform in their lives.
 An example that comes up frequently: the customer doesn’t want a drill bit, s/he wants a hole in the wall.
 Identifying the jobs your offerings perform allows you to better serve your customer’s needs and stay ahead of the competition.

-In preparation for reading The Jobs To Be Done Playbook, I read Mr. Christensen’s (et al.’s) Competing Against Luck, in which he and his collaborators explain the concept of JTBD.
+In preparation for reading The Jobs To Be Done Playbook, I read Christensen et al’s Competing Against Luck, which explains the concept of JTBD.
 This earlier book does a good job (ha!) of laying out the theory.
 That said, it’s short on pointers for implementation.
 (The book even includes a defense of the value of theory per se.)

 That’s where the Playbook comes in.
 While it, too, describes JTBD at a high level, the point of the book is to provide clear and actionable instructions for implementing JTBD in real-world situations.
 Instructions appear as “plays” (in the sense of sports tactics) throughout the book.
 The intent isn’t to be authoritative or canonical, but to offer practices that have worked for teams on the field.